Montclair Hit-And-Run Accident Attorneys

 The California Vehicle Code addresses the serious issue of hit-and-run accidents.
 It holds drivers accountable for their actions, regardless of the severity of the collision.

 - Felony Charges — Drivers involved in hit-and-run accidents that result in injuries or fatalities face felony charges.
-These charges can lead to substantial legal consequences, such as imprisonment, fines, and license suspension.
+These charges can result in substantial legal consequences, including imprisonment, fines, and license suspension.

 - Misdemeanor Charges — Drivers who leave the scene of an accident without stopping and providing their information after causing property damage could face misdemeanor charges.
 These charges can lead to less severe penalties than felony charges, but they can still result in lower fines, shorter jail time, and license suspension.

-Whether the offense is a felony or a misdemeanor, the at-fault driver may face civil liability.
-That means the injured party can file a lawsuit against the driver to seek compensation for their damages, including medical expenses, lost wages, and pain and suffering.
+Whether the offense is a felony or a misdemeanor, the at-fault driver may be held liable in a civil lawsuit.
+That means the injured party can file a lawsuit against the driver to seek compensation for their losses, including medical expenses, lost wages, and pain and suffering.

 Our hit-and-run accident lawyers in Montclair can help you understand how these laws apply to your case.
-We can provide expert advice and guidance throughout the process.
+We can provide professional advice and guidance throughout the process.

 Why Do Hit-And-Run Accidents Typically Happen?